Boundary Components of Mumford-Tate Domains: Hodge Domains

-Now, $'G$ is reductive, so we write \begin{itemize} \item $A:={}'G/'G^{\text{der}}$ for the maximal abelian quotient, \footnote{It follows from \cite[IV.A.2]{GGK} that $A(\RR)$ is compact. } \item $M:={}'G^{\Ad}={}'G/Z_{'G}$ for the ($\QQ$-algebraic) adjoint group, \end{itemize} and consider the composition Applying the obvious projections, we have $\vf_{A}:\UU\to A$ and which gives a polarized Hodge structure of weight zero on $\lm:=Lie(M)$.
+which gives a polarized Hodge structure of weight zero on $\lm:=Lie(M)$.
 (The polarizing form $B$ is restricted from $Q\otimes Q^{\vee}$ on $End(V)$; it need not be proportional to the Killing form if $M$ is non-simple, but we shall denote it by $B$ anyway.)
-This allows us to present $'D$ as a \emph{Hodge domain} cf. \cite[sec.
+This allows us to present $'D$ as a \emph{Hodge domain}

+cf. \cite[sec.
 IV.F]{GGK}.
 The reason for the different notations $D,\,{}'D$ is that we think of the first as a set of (weight zero) polarized Hodge structures on $\lm$ and the second as polarized Hodge structures on $V$ (usually of positive weight).
 This also illustrates the fact that the same complex manifold may appear in many different ways as a Mumford-Tate domain $G(\RR)/H$ (with different groups $G(\RR)$ and $H$).